nasa/cumulus-api/docs/api/content/providers.md

 ## Delete provider

 Delete a provider from Cumulus.
+The related PDRs and granules remain in the Cumulus and CMR systems.

 ```endpoint
 DELETE /providers/{name}